perejack/fluxpayment/README.md

 npm install
 ```

-3. **Set up environment variables:**

-   For production deployment on Netlify:
-   - Go to Netlify Dashboard > Site Settings > Environment Variables
-   - Add: `PESAFLUX_API_KEY` = `your_api_key_here`

-   For local development (already hardcoded for testing):
+3. **Configuration:**
-   - The API key is temporarily hardcoded in the functions for testing
+   - The API key is already configured in the functions
-   - Remove the hardcoded key before deploying to production!
+   - No additional setup needed

 ## Development